socadk/design-practice-repository/tutorials/DPR-Tutorial1.md

 <!-- This would  the only place in the tutorial we talk about Layers (SSD activity has it), so removed "in the Service Layer" from "we decided for" (for now) now -->

-The [API description](../artifact-templates/SDPR-APIDescription.md) that refines the output from the previous Step 5 may look like this (notation: [Microservice Domain-Specific Language (MDSL)](https://microservice-api-patterns.github.io/MDSL-Specification/)):
+The [API description](../artifact-templates/SDPR-APIDescription.md) that refines the output from Step 5 may look like this (notation: [Microservice Domain-Specific Language (MDSL)](https://microservice-api-patterns.github.io/MDSL-Specification/)):

 <!-- TODO (v2): show MAP decorators too? addGraphQL (why n files?); TODO (v1.2) recreate file after API name change -->
 ~~~